 For an opportunity to experience private practice, there are rotations throughout the residency with community partners in Tucson.

-There are also two out of town rotations:
+There are also one out-of-town rotations:

 Our five-year program features rotations of two to three months, which we believe allows residents to develop relationships of trust and apprenticeship with their mentors.